Appointing Professional Advisers

 The procurement process

-By the time you start your project you will need to have appointed professional advisers with the appropriate ability, experience and conservation knowledge, as set out in the Historic England Report (this is one of the conditions of the grant contract).
+By the time you start your project you will need to have appointed professional advisers with the appropriate ability, experience and conservation knowledge, as set out in the Historic England Report (see 3.3 of the Repair Grants for Heritage at Risk Guidance Notes).
+This is one of the conditions of the grant contract).

 Once you have appointed a lead professional adviser for the project, you can ask them to help you appoint any other advisers set out in the Report.
 They can also advertise and seek tenders for the building works on your behalf.
 You should have a written contract with each of them.